Local Regulations

 City Requirements

-- Permit for Cleanup Operations: Obtain a permit from the city’s health department prior to commencing any cleanup operations.
+- Permits: Obtain a permit from the city’s health department before commencing cleanup.

 State Requirements